 The easiest option is to clean them while still hanging, which is excellent for routine dusting and cleaning.
 For this process, a damp microfiber cloth, a bucket, and a Powerizer wash solution are all you need.
 This method is excellent for spot cleaning and isn't messy.
 However, it isn't going to bring the most thorough cleaning results.

-You will need to mix one scoop to one (1) gallon of water in a bucket and use a plush microfiber cloth to wipe the blinds.
+Just toss 2 pods or one scoop of powder into one (1) gallon bucket of water and use a plush microfiber cloth to wipe the blinds.
 Be sure to wring the cloth out well, so it is damp instead of sopping wet.

 Optional: This process can be too time-consuming.
 For optimal results, wipe the slats, then rinse the cloth in a bucket or under the tub's faucet.
 Avoid dropping the dirty cloth back into the Powerizer solution.
 It may be necessary to replace the detergent with a fresh wash solution after cleaning each blind.